 Pricing

 Morton Command Center uses transparent flat-rate pricing — no per-seat, per-endpoint, or per-ticket fees.
+Your bill stays the same whether you onboard three new clients or your managed endpoint count doubles.
 See current pricing on the homepage →

 Related solutions